elelel/ares/README.md

 - The "vertical" work (adding more cases to the things listed above)
 - Game logic itself

 Interested in development/design details?
-See developer's guide: [doc/developer.md]
+See [developer's guide](doc/developer.md)

 Questions?
 Issue an issue!